MicrosoftDocs/customer-insights/ci-docs/business-units-data-separation.md

 * Prepare data estate by configuring data sources and unification.
 * Create segments and measures.
 * Configure enrichments and intelligence.
   * Outputs of enrichments and ML models are tied to the customer profiles.
 Therefore, the outputs inherit the business unit ownership from the profiles.
+  * ML models are trained on all data, i.e., no BU data separation is enforced on training data.
 * Configure exports
 * Manage Customer Insights users